Mike Yastrzemski Player Props: Giants vs. Nationals

-Mike Yastrzemski -- .077 average over his past 10 games -- will be in action for the San Francisco Giants against the Washington Nationals, with Jake Irvin on the mound, on July 21 at 7:05 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.069 batting average in his past 10 games), take on starting pitcher Josiah Gray and the Washington Nationals at Nationals Park, Saturday at 7:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Mike Yastrzemski Game Info & Props vs. the Nationals